Packages and Modules

 Writing Unit Tests in Python

-module provides a framework for writing and running unit tests.
+Unit tests are the foundation of a robust testing strategy.
+In Python, the unittest module provides a framework for writing and running unit tests.
 Here’s how to write unit tests for your Python modules:

 Setting Up Unit Tests